Rohan3122k/Rohan3122k/README.md

 ### Hey there, this is Rohan - The Data Analyst/Engineer/Scientist 👋

-Rohan is a US-based data consultant with experience across both data analysis and engineering.
+Rohan is a US-based data analytics student with experience across both data analysis and engineering.
 He enjoys turning complex data into clear insights and building reliable systems that help businesses make better decisions.
-Known for his adaptability and strong learning mindset, Rohan has earned positive feedback from colleagues, clients, and leadership for consistently delivering high-quality results.
 He’s passionate about continuous growth and makes it a priority to stay current with the latest tools and trends in the fast-moving world of data technology.

 <img align="right" alt="GIF" src="https://i.giphy.com/xT9C25UNTwfZuk85WP.webp" width="300px"/>